A beginners guide to mortgages

 As a rule, you’ll need to raise a minimum of a 5% deposit before mortgage lenders will give you the time of day.
 However while a 5% deposit will open the door, ideally you’ll need a 10-20% before mortgage lenders will start to offer you good interest rates on your mortgage – the rule is the more deposit you can put forward, the lower your rates and the less you’ll pay each month over the duration of the repayment term.

-This begins to make sense a bit more when you look at loan-to-value rations, or LTV’s – this is the percentage of the house price you’ll be loaned as a mortgage, and the term mortgage lenders use to indicate how big a deposit you’ll need.
+This begins to make sense a bit more when you look at loan-to-value ratios, or LTV’s – this is the percentage of the house price you’ll be loaned as a mortgage, and the term mortgage lenders use to indicate how big a deposit you’ll need.
 It works like this: if you put forward a 5% deposit on a £100,000 home, you’ll have to take out a mortgage for the value of 95% of this amount, which equates to £95,000 – this means the LTV will be 95%

-However if you can afford to, or are expected to put forward a 25% deposit on a £100,000 property, the LTV will be 75% – in other words you’ll be loaned 75% of the value of the property, or £75,000, in the form of a mortgage.
+However if you can afford to, or are expected to put forward a 25% deposit on a £100,000 property, the LTV will be 75% – in other words, you’ll be loaned 75% of the value of the property, or £75,000, in the form of a mortgage.

-To help aspiring homeowners raise the money they need for a deposit, the government has setup a Help to Buy ISA, and a Help to Buy deposit scheme which aims to help those who are struggling to raise a deposit – just follow the links to find out more about these government initiatives.
+To help aspiring homeowners raise the money they need for a deposit, the government has set up a Help to Buy ISA, and a Help to Buy deposit scheme which aims to help those who are struggling to raise a deposit – just follow the links to find out more about these government initiatives.

 Boost your chances of getting a mortgage by getting your credit score up to spec

 As we mentioned before, however, it’ll take more than a deposit for a mortgage lender to accept your mortgage application.
-Unlike during the golden days in the mid-noughties, when lenders would throw mortgages around like confetti, now, they want to be 100% certain that you’ll repay what you owe without getting into trouble – be prepared to face numerous affordability checks and a credit checks, in other words.
+Unlike during the golden days in the mid-noughties, when lenders would throw mortgages around like confetti, now, they want to be 100% certain that you’ll repay what you owe without getting into trouble – be prepared to face numerous affordability checks and credit checks, in other words.

 While each mortgage lender will have their own affordability criteria which you’ll have to meet, the general rule is that you’ll need a whiter-than-white credit rating – that means no defaults, CCJ’s or even missed payments, ideally.
 If you have any black marks and blemishes like these on your credit file, and if your finances are in a bit of a mess, you’ll need to spend some tidying up and boosting your credit score.